No Straight Lines: Reception

 Publishers Weekly noted that many of the comics "hit on concerns and experiences that cut to the heart of the human soul, not just the gay one", and concluded that Hall was "quite successful" at gearing the anthology towards a wider audience beyond the LGBT community, "but without softening the edges that define the genre".
 Writing for The New York Times Book Review, Glen Weldon felt that "the decision to restrict selections to the Western world is disappointing but understandable", and concluded that No Straight Lines was a "useful, combative and frequently moving chronicle of a culture in perpetual transition".
 Lee Mandelo of Tor.com wrote that the book was "a great read, not just for the stories alone but for what they represent together: a history, a genealogy, or LGBTQ writers and artists telling stories that reflect their experiences and knowledge of the world".

 Writing for The American Library Association's Gay, Lesbian, Bisexual, and Transgender Round Table, Talia Earle called the book "absolutely fascinating, especially in giving the reader a wide variety of topics impacting the GLBT community".
 Cathy Camper of the Lambda Literary Foundation praised Hall for taking on the "mountainous" task of compiling a historical collection of queer comics, concluding that he "delivered a classic compilation of stories that promises readers of comics everywhere something wonderful to read".

 No Straight Lines won Best LGBT Anthology at the 25th Lambda Literary Awards.
 The volume was also nominated for the 2013 Eisner Award for Best Anthology.

-Documentary film
+Documentary

-A feature-length documentary film inspired by the book, No Straight Lines: The Rise of Queer Comics was completed in 2021, with a world premiere at the Tribeca Film Festival.
+A feature-length documentary film inspired by the book, No Straight Lines: The Rise of Queer Comics was completed in 2021, with a world premiere at that year's Tribeca Film Festival.